 There are award programs for the individual Scout, the patrol, and the troop.
 Requirements for each award build on one another.
-If a Scout is working on the individual award, those requirements count toward the patrol award.
+If a Scout is working on the individual award (such as the NEW Campers' Guild award program), those requirements count toward the patrol award.
 If a patrol is working on the award, those requirements count toward the Unit award.
 The Camp Commissioner will be your main contact for these awards.